WICG/attribution-reporting-api/verbose_debugging_reports.md

 #### `source-success`
 A source is successfully registered.
-Note that this is also sent when a source is rejected due to the [unattributed reporting origin limit](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#reporting-origin-limits) to mitigate security concern.
+Note that this is also sent when a source is rejected due to the [unattributed reporting origin limit](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#reporting-origin-limits) to mitigate security concerns.

 #### `source-unknown-error`
 System error.